SapiensAnatis/Dawnshard/README.md

 ## Contributing

 Contributions are more than welcome!
-Feel free to fork the repository and open a pull request with these changes.
+Feel free to fork the repository and open a pull request with your proposed changes.
 Please also include integration-style tests for any new controllers, and unit tests for any new services.
 See the DragaliaAPI.Test project for examples (these are by no means a gold standard, however).

 Code formatting is enforced by [CSharpier](https://csharpier.com/) with a pre-commit hook and a pipeline step.
 You may find it beneficial to run this on save instead -- this can be done using an extension in your IDE.
 For Visual Studio, install [this extension](https://marketplace.visualstudio.com/items?itemName=csharpier.CSharpier) and enable formatting on save in the IDE options under CSharpier.